dharmafly/tasket/README.md

 NOTE: Ignore any JSHint warnings for header.js and footer.js, as these are partial JavaScript files used to enclose the Tasket application in a function closure.

+# Debugging and developing the JavaScript

+By default, the _minified, packaged JavaScript_ will be served when the app is viewed in a browser.
+To enter debug mode, and to immediately see any changes you make to the JavaScript files, add `?debug` to the URL in the browser address bar (add it before the #hash), e.g. http://localhost:8000/?debug#/hubs/

+_[TODO: add notes to the doc about loader.js and re-Smooshing when adding a new file to loader.js]_

-## Debug mode
+## Debug mode in the web server

-In /web/localsettings.py, the `DEBUG` flag is set to `True` by default, for ease of development with the local Django server.
-This should be set to `False` on deploy.
+The `DEBUG` flag in [/web/localsettings.py](https://github.com/dharmafly/tasket/blob/master/web/local_settings.py.example#L28) is set to `True` by default, for ease of local development.
+This flag should be set to `False` on deploy.

 ## Cron